-Use of an existing boat dock, ramp, four steel pilings, and bank protection (as shown in Figure 2).
+Use of an existing boat dock, three pilings, gangway, and deck previously authorized by the Commission and bank protection not previously authorized by the Commission (as shown in Figure 2).

 Figure 2.
 Site Map

 NOTE: This depiction of the lease premises is based on unverified information provided by the Applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.